BOTOX AND DYSPORT

 Once the injections are complete gentle pressure is applied to any area of minor bleeding and ice packs are provided.
 The injection sites will look like mosquito bites and will resolve within the hour.

 You will not see any results until about the 4th day at the earliest.
 Some products have a faster onset than others.
 It can sometimes take up to 10 days to notice the full effect.
 In general, by the 2-week mark, all products will be at full effect and the results can be evaluated.
 Before the product is at full effect, it may affect different muscles at different rates and create minor and temporary asymmetries in facial movement.

 Dr. Brace’s office will contact you at the 2-week point to check-in and ensure you are happy with the result.
 If you feel there is too much movement, Dr. Brace will adjust your dose and touch up the areas of concern.
-If you wish to learn more, contact us today and schedule a consultation to receive some of the best results after BOTOX injections Guelph has to offer.
+If you wish to learn more, contact us today and schedule a consultation to receive BOTOX in our Kitchener, Milton and Guelph offices.